 Except Leap Year; that's the time

 Those damn freakin' Romans.

-We now have February with 28 days, and 29 on leap years.
+We now have February with 28 days, and 29 on leap years, like 2016.
 Sweden had a February 30 in 1712.
 They tried it but didn't didn't work out.
 February begins on the same day of the week as March and November in a common year, and on the same day of the week as August in a leap year.

 In the northern half of the world, February is a very cold month.
 There are usually sunny days that show Spring is not too far off.
 The Southern hemisphere usually enjoy midsummer weather during February.